-This topic describes how to use kubectl on Cloud Shell to manage Kubernetes clusters in the Container Service console.
+This topic describes how to use kubectl on Cloud Shell to manage clusters of Container Service for Kubernetes (ACK) in the ACK console.

-- On the Authorization page, click OK to obtain a temporary AccessKey that expires in one hour.
+- On the Authorization page, click OK.
+You will obtain an AccessKey pair for a temporary session.

 - Click the icon and select Mount File Storage.
 You can create and mount a Network Attached Storage (NAS) file system to the cluster or skip the process.